Long and Short Speech on Earthquake in English

 During an earthquake, always use the stairs to exit the building and reach open space; never use a lift.

-To summarise, an Earthquake is a massive and terrifying natural phenomenon.
+To summarize, an earthquake is a massive and terrifying natural phenomenon.
 It demonstrates humanity's frailty in the face of nature.
 It is a huge occurrence that has taken everyone by surprise.
 Above all, an earthquake only lasts a few seconds but can cause unfathomable damage.

-Also, children can make a Speech on earthquake in Hindi by learning the points given above.
+Also, children can make a speech on earthquakes in Hindi by learning the points given above.